bollu/bollu.github.io/content/blog/laziness-for-c-programmers.md

 +++
-title = "Nonstrictness for C programmers" date = "2017-12-25T11:57:38+05:30"
+title = "How to compile Haskell, a bird's eye view" date = "2017-12-25T11:57:38+05:30"
-draft = true
 +++

-The aim of this blog post is to explain haskell's evaluation model without having to jump through too many hoops `:)`.
+The aim of this blog post is to explain haskell's (specifically, GHC) evaluation model without having to jump through too many hoops `:)`.

 `GHC` (the Glasgow haskell compiler) internally uses multiple intermediate